cardboardci/ci-alpine/README.md

 ### Volumes

 No volumes are exposed by the docker container.
 However, while running the image with limited permissions (`baseimage`), it is necessary to ensure that the **docker user** has permission to access mounted volumes.
-You will need to ensure that the **docker user** can read/write to the mounted volumes. (see [User / Group Identifiers](#user-and-group-mapping))
+You will need to ensure that the **docker user** can read/write to the mounted volumes.

 The working directory of the image is `/media/`.